Page Designer

 This example promotion page type meta definition file, named promopage.json, defines three regions for the promotions page: header, main, and footer.
 The header and footer regions can display only one component at a time, as specified by max_components = 1.
 The region_definition for the main region doesn’t include a max_components value, indicating that the main region can display any number of components.
 The main region uses component_type_exclusion to specify that components of type banner aren’t allowed in the main region.

-The max_components value restricts the number of components rendered for a region at a time, but the region can contain any number of components.
-You can therefore display different components for different customers or on different schedules.
-For example, you could have a banner region that displays one component in winter and a different component in summer.
+The max_components value restricts how many components are rendered for a region at a time.
+However, the region can contain any number of components.
+You can display different components for different customers or schedules.
+For example, a banner region could display one component in winter and another in summer.

-This example banner component type meta definition file, named banner.json, defines four attributes that the merchant can set: the image file, its alt text, its size, and an attribute named Magic Unicorns that lets the merchant select which unicorn to display on the banner.
-The Magic Unicorns attribute is configured using a custom UI control, com.sfcc.magical.
-In the Page Designer visual editor, the attributes appear in groups.
-For example, the four attributes defined in this file appear in the visual editor in a group labeled Banner Image Configuration.
+This example banner component meta definition file (banner.json) defines four merchant-configurable attributes: image file, alt text, size, and Magic Unicorns.
+The Magic Unicorns attribute uses a custom UI control (com.sfcc.magical) to let merchants select a unicorn.
+In the visual editor, attributes appear in groups.
+These four attributes appear in a group labeled Banner Image Configuration.

 The default_value setting for an attribute is used only for rendering the page in the storefront or previewing in the visual editor.
 The default_value isn’t shown as preselected in the visual editor that the merchant uses to configure the component.
 Rendering behavior based on settings for required and default_value is as follows: